 a, These results cover all EA interventions irrespective of funding source.
 For this reason, the expenditure here is higher than reported in MSD's annual report EA effectiveness performance measure.
-That covers interventions funded through the Improved Employment and Social Outcomes Support Multi-Category Appropriation (MCA).

-b, Values are in millions of dollars, expressed as nominal values (not CPI-adjusted).
+That covers interventions funded through the Improved Employment and Social Outcomes Support Multi-Category Appropriation (MCA). b, Values are in millions of dollars, expressed as nominal values (not CPI-adjusted).
 Source: Ministry of Social Development, June 2024.

-Table 2 shows those interventions that have contributed most to the increase in EA expenditure between the 2019/2020 and 2023/2024 financial years.
+Table 2 shows those interventions that have contributed most to the increase in EA expenditure between the 2019/2020 and 2022/2023 financial years.
 The largest increases were among supports that feature employment subsidies to assist with people moving into employment (Flexi-wage, Mana in Mahi), training for job placement (Skills for Industry), or setting up their own business (Flexi-Wage Self-Employment).
-Further funding went on helping Māori entities to engage and keep Māori in employment-focused training opportunities (Māori Trades Training Fund) as well as community initiatives to support young people in general (Mayors Taskforce for Jobs and He Poutama Rangatahi).
+Further funding went on helping Māori entities to engage and keep Māori in employment-focused training opportunities (Māori Trades and Training Fund), providing financial assistance for participating in education and training (The Training Incentive Allowance), as well as community initiatives to support young people in general (He Poutama Rangatahi).